How to Write a Diversity Essay

 Diversity Essay Example

-Below is an example of a diversity essay that explores an individual’s journey from a limited understanding of diversity to a profound appreciation of the rich tapestry of cultures, religions, and backgrounds encountered through personal experiences.
+Here is an example of a diversity essay that shows an individual’s journey from limited understanding of diversity to deep appreciation of the many cultures, religions and backgrounds they have encountered through personal experiences.

 What makes me diverse?